Happy Birthday, Canada: Stunning Red-and-White Photos to Celebrate Canada Day

 Sydney Pedersen of Milestone, Saskatchewan, snapped this great shot and wrote, “This is one of my favourite photos.
 I took it during a late summer trail ride in Waterton Lakes National Park.
 That’s my mom, Tracy, in the red jacket.”

-Elsewhere at the Stampede, Christy Turner snapped this teepee at the Indian village at sunset.
+Elsewhere at the Stampede, Christy Turner snapped this teepee at the Elbow River Camp at sunset.
 “This beautiful exhibit helps remind us of the history of Canada’s First Nations,” says Christy.

 Here’s a full itinerary of unforgettable things to do in Calgary on your next vacation.